cosc349/rental/README.md

 - User authentication through email and password with session management
 - Tenant features:
   - Sign up and assign themselves to a property
+  - View and edit personal details
+  - View property details including the landlords contacts
   - Add and track personal bills
   - View all bills associated with their property
+  - View and change to different properties
 - Property manager features:
+  - Sign up under a company
+  - View and edit personal details
+  - Add a new property to the database
-  - Manage multiple properties
+  - Overview and manage multiple properties
+    - Remove tenants from a property
-  - Assign bills to individual tenants or entire properties
+    - Assigning bills to individual tenants or entire properties
-  - Overview of all properties and associated tenants

 ## Technology Stack